What Google Wifi does

-- You can quickly set up multiple Google Wifi devices (we call them “points") to bring the internet right where you want it —your office, living room, garage, or basement.
+- You can quickly set up multiple Google Wifi devices (also known as "points") to bring the internet right where you want it, like in your office, living room, garage, or basement.
 For a refresher on Wi-Fi terms and concepts, check out our Wi-Fi basics.

 - A Google Account

-- The latest version of the Google Wifi app on Android or iOS.
+- The latest version of the Google Home app Android or iOS

 Frequently asked questions